-Hyperthyroidism is an endocrine disorder that occurs most commonly in older cats.
+Hyperthyroidism is an endocrine (hormonal) disorder that occurs most commonly in older cats.
 Cats with hyperthyroidism produce excessive amounts of thyroid hormones, which affects their metabolic rate and can cause potentially dangerous side effects.

 Endocrine disorders like hyperthyroidism can lead to severe problems, like congestive heart failure.
 Being aware of the signs and symptoms of hyperthyroidism will help getting an accurate diagnosis as soon as possible, and understanding the treatment and management protocols will better prepare you for managing it.